Food and Food Ingredients

 Unique Categories of Exempt Foods

-Most products can easily be classified either as food or food products or as nonfood items.
+Most products can easily be classified either as food or food ingredients or as nonfood items.
 However, certain items may be difficult to categorize.
 The following guidelines apply to some of the more unique categories of exempt foods.
 This list is not a complete list.

-This category includes special foods, such as diabetic and dietetic, enriched or fortified foods, infant formulas, and certain foods commonly referred to as health food items or dietary replacements.
+Specialty Foods This category includes special foods, such as diabetic and dietetic, enriched or fortified foods, infant formulas, and certain foods commonly referred to as health food items or dietary replacements.
 This category includes Slim Fast, Carnation Instant Breakfast, Sustacal, Ensure, and Boost.
-Sales of these items are exempt.NOTE: If the product is primarily used as a food or in preparing food, the sale is exempt.
-If used primarily for medicinal purposes as either a therapeutic agent or deficiency corrector, the sale is taxable.
+Sales of these items are exempt.

-The sale of these products is generally exempt from sales tax.
-Typical examples are nuts, potato chips, popcorn, corn chips, and pretzels.Snack food items are not taxable because they are eligible to be purchased with Food Stamps.
+Snack Foods Sales of some common snack foods are generally exempt from sales tax.
+Typical examples are nuts, potato chips, popcorn, corn chips, and pretzels.

 General Listing